Scholarship Applications Now Being Accepted

 PO-265 Racial and Ethnic Politics

-This class will analyze the relationship between the United States government and racial and ethnic groups and explore the way that race is utilized in American politics.
-We will focus on issues affecting racial and ethnic communities in the United States, the politics behind racial and ethnic classification, and the use of racial and ethnic appeals in American political campaigns.
-The readings for this course will cover topics such as affirmative action, criminal justice reform, and civil rights.
-It will offer students an opportunity to analyze political speeches and advertisements that utilize race and ethnicity.
+This class analyzes the relationship between the United States government and racial and ethnic groups and explores the way that race is utilized in American politics.
+Students focus on issues affecting racial and ethnic communities in the United States, the politics behind racial and ethnic classification, and the use of racial and ethnic appeals in American political campaigns.
+The readings for this course cover topics such as affirmative action, criminal justice reform, and civil rights.
+It offers students an opportunity to analyze political speeches and advertisements that utilize race and ethnicity.

 3 credits